Whether you’re putting off seeing the world to pinch your pennies at home,

 your wealth a little too much.

-You want to avoid over-saving and under-living — and you should be able to indulge in the occasional little luxury.
+You want to secure a comfortable retirement, but avoid over-saving so you can still indulge in the occasional little luxury.
 Here are 15 signs you’re saving too much for retirement.

 You’re putting money away without a plan